Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/my-detailed-experience-with-woocommerce-and-wordpress/index.md

 In reality, of course, this just leads to _you_ doing more work, putting _more_ money than needed into that wallet ("to be sure", "to save myself work"), while they charge a fee for taking it out again or whatever.
 And that's exactly what they're counting on.
 Ugh!
 One of the reasons I wanted to leave my old hosting provider, frankly.
 {{% /remark %}}

 Still, I wanted it all in one place, so I moved to platforms that supported PayPal and that's that.
 I've had a business bank account there for ages and use it for almost everything.
-This means I have all finances in one place, yes, but also that it most likely never runs out (because there's regularly money coming on _or_ me personally checking it).
+This means I have all finances in one place, yes, but also that it most likely never runs out (because there's regularly money coming in _or_ me personally checking it).

 The biggest downside is that every platform has its _own_ stupid process for proving that you're a business and such.
 The number of times I've had to resubmit the same details (business name, tax ID, vat ID, business ID, address, whatnot) ...
 But it's worth it, because it saves you so much money---and effort in the long run---to have all of this done through an official company.